HamzaBenAbdallah/EntertainmentCenter/README.md

 ## Main information

-Fullstack MERN (MongoDB for database, Express and Node for backend, and React for frontend) Movie database application which allows users performing CRUD operations :
+Fullstack MERN (MongoDB for database, Express and Node for backend, and React for frontend) Movie database application which allows users performing CRUD operations: [visit here](https://entertainmentcenter.netlify.app/)

 -   Create an account
 -   Search for movies